discordjs/guide/guide/commando/permissions.md

 ## User and client permissions

-First, grab the command you want to use permissions with.
+First, grab the command that you want to have permissions.

 ```js
 const { Command } = require('discord.js-commando');